AdamAntinoo/neocom-infinity/neocom-infinity-frontend/ProjectControl/PROJECT STRUCTURE.md

 # PROJECT STRUCTURE
-The general project srtructure should follow the Angular and the other tools (Cucumber, Cypress) guidelines.
+The general project structure should follow the Angular and the other tools (Cucumber, Cypress) guidelines.
 This means that the structure proposed should fit into an already structure.

 The new design will use clean architecture guidelines.
 This starts by defining three main areas where to compose the code:
 * **app** - The use cases and UX definitions.
 Most of the code goes into this area where all the UX components should be declared.
 Core logic and transformations alos go on this area.
 Communications to any non business element should be done though ports that are declared on this area but implemented on the *infrastructure* area.